-Natural Resources Exploration ('NRE') has carried out a detailed geological assessment of its Alroy Downs Prospect, Exploration Licence (EL) 28331, during the first year of grant.
+Natural Resources Exploration ('NRE') has carried out a detailed geological assessment of its Alroy Downs Prospect, Exploration Licence (EL) 28331.

 To delineate prospective areas for phosphate, uranium and diamonds mineralisation and define the next phase of exploration, NRE carried out extensive office-based studies including desktop reviews of all previous exploration across EL28331 and its surrounding tenures which form the group project area known as the 'Barkly Project'.
 Natural Resources Exploration ('NRE') is exploring for phosphate, uranium and diamonds in the Northern Territory's Barkly Sub-basin within the central Georgina Basin.